newville/wxmplot/doc/comparisons.rst

 PyQt might be able to make excellent use of this.
 I definitely see applications using this library to produce good visualizations of data.

-That aside, for brevity and clarity, this is very good (but notice that no labels are shown).
+That aside, for brevity and clarity, this is very good.
 The resulting plot looks like

 .. _plot_compare_qt: